Cenotaph: South Africa

-Durban has a striking and unusual cenotaph made of granite and lavishly decorated with brightly coloured ceramics.
+Durban has a unique cenotaph made of granite and decorated with brightly coloured ceramics.

 Gqeberha (its former name Port Elizabeth) has a cenotaph.
 Located on the edge of St George's Park in Rink Street, it was designed by Elizabeth Gardner to commemorate the men who died in the First World War (1914–1918) and was erected by the monumental mason firm of Pennachini Bros.

-On either side of the central sarcophagus are statues by Technical College Art School principal, James Gardner, who served in the trenches during the war.
-One depicts St George and the Dragon, the other depicts the sanctity of family life.
-Surrounding the sarcophagus are a number of bas-relief panels depicting scenes and people during the First World War.
-It was unveiled by Mrs W F Savage and dedicated by Canon Mayo on 10 November 1929.
-A surrounding memorial wall commemorates the men and women killed during World War II.
+Cenotaphs are also located in the centres of Cape Town and Johannesburg.

 Zambia

 In Livingstone there is a cenotaph at the Eastern Cataract of The Victoria Falls with the names of the men of Northern Rhodesia who died during the Great War 1914–18.
 It was unveiled by Prince Arthur of Connaught on 1 August 1923.

 There is also a cenotaph in Lusaka at Embassy Park, opposite the Cabinet Office along Independence Avenue, and commemorates those Zambians who fought and died in World Wars I & II.
 The cenotaph was commemorated in 1977.